asteriogonzalez/flowmonitor/README.md

 ### Example:

-  $ flowmonitor.py pelican . pelican ~/Documents/blog
+  $ flowmonitor.py pelican . pytest . pelican ~/Documents/blog

+Will monitorize . with a pelican handler and pytest handler and ~/Documents/blog with another pelican handler as well.